ebp-nor/genome-assembly-workshop-2022/02_Smudgeplot.md

 smudgeplot.py plot kmcdb_L"$L"_U"$U"_coverages.tsv
 ```

 We have set up this script for you.
-What you need to do is to create a run.sh in your working folder (/projects/ec146/work/<username>/smudgeplot) with this content:
+What you need to do is to create a run.sh in your working folder (/projects/ec146/work/<username>/smudgeplot) with this content (with nano for instance):

 ```
-sbatch /projects/ec146/scripts/run_smudgeplot.sh /projects/ec146/data/genomic_data/pacbio/gsMetZobe_pacbio.fastq.gz
+sbatch /projects/ec146/scripts/run_smudgeplot.sh /fp/projects01/ec146/data/genomic_data/pacbio/gsMetZobe_pacbio.fastq.gz
 ```

 When you have done this, you can submit to the cluster by typing `sh run.sh`.